Local Guides

 Greenwich Observatory

-It’s not an exaggeration to say that the Royal Observatory was the place we invented time.
+It’s not an exaggeration to say that the Royal Observatory was where we invented time.
 Learn the story of how Greenwich Mean Time was conceived and how it shaped the world as we know it today.

 Have a picnic in the park